 Line a pan with heavy duty tinfoil and put a fairly close-mesh wire rack in the pan.
 Fold a piece of heavy duty tinfoil to the size of the loaf you intend to form (about 10×5″) and place on the rack.
 When you put the loaf on this, it will stop the mixture squidging through the rack underneath but will also allow the fat to drip off into the lined pan below as the meatloaf cooks.
 This way, it’s not swimming in its own fat at the end.

-In my experience, the 50 to 60 minutes in the recipe well underestimates the time.
+In my experience, the 50 to 60 minutes in the recipe well underestimates the baking time.
 It’s more like 80 to 90 minutes when you have a properly tall loaf.
 Just use an instant-read thermometer to ensure the very middle of the loaf is 160F/72C.
-Any little critters that may have been along for the ride will be pushing up the daisies by then.
+Any little critters that may have been along for the ride will be pushing up teeny-tiny daisies by then.

 Feeling ambitious?
 Make some of this for your sandwiches:

 All you do is whisk together these six things in a medium sized bowl (tip: wet a kitchen towel, form it into a circle, and place your bowl onto it for stability while whisking):